ariccio/altWinDirStat/WinDirStat/README.md

 * 3 views, Directory tree, Treemap and Extension list, coupled with each other,
 * Built-in cleanup actions including Open, Delete, Show Properties,
 * User defined cleanup actions (command line based),
 * Language is English by default; further translations can be added as resource DLLs,
 * Online-Help,
 * A little setup.exe which installs the files and shortcuts.

 =============================================================================
-This is a Microsoft Visual Studio.NET 2003 - Project.
+This is a Microsoft Visual Studio 2013 Project.

-Trying to backport this project was already done and failed.
-However, should you succeed in doing so, please send us your changes.

-Projects included in the workspace
+Projects included in the workspace:

 linkcounter	| linkercounter.exe.
 Updates LINKCOUNT in common/version.h.|
 ----------------|----------------------------------------------------------|